typers/typers/README.md

 ![license](http://img.shields.io/npm/l/typers.svg?style=flat)

 Typers is a very simple font manager for your web application.
-Through it, you can search, find and install with ease all the fonts that your app needs to be amazing and more incredible.
+Through it, you can search, find and install with ease all the fonts that your app needs to be amazing and more incredible directly rightly from your terminal prompt.

 ## Install